exploratory-io/book/tutorials/mongo.md

 ### 3. Preview and Import

-Click Preview button to see the data back from your Mongo DB.
+Click Preview button to see the data back from your MongoDB.

 ![](images/mongo3.png)